yeonsoochung/walmart-sales/README.md

 - Cover the data transformation and data modelling processes.
 - Some notes on how I used Power BI.

+## Uploaded Files

+- Among the files downloaded from Kaggle, I used the calendar, sales_train_evaluation, and sell_prices CSV files, which are uploaded to this repo.
+I also uploaded a CSV file called sales_data, which is the result of transforming sales_train_evaluation.CSV (this process is explained later).
+These files are all in the data folder.
+- walmart_sales_data_transformation.py is my Python script that performs the said transformation above.
+- m5-walmart.sql is my SQL script that applies further transformations to the data for loading into PBI.
+It also contains a few EDA code blocks.
+- walmart-revenue-project.pdf is a PDF of my PBI report.
+- walmart-revene-project-final.pbix is my PBI Desktop report.

 ## Organization of Data

-Among the files downloaded from Kaggle, I used the calendar, sales_train_evaluation, and sell_prices CSV files, which are uploaded to this repo.
 The image below shows how the data is organized:

 <p align="center">
 <img src="images/data-org-chart.PNG" alt="Alt text" width="800"/>